snap-one/docs-driverworks/README.md

 - The Zigbee Implementation content can be found [here][16].

 You are encouraged to review the SDK documentation through the links provided above.
-This will ensure that you have the latest driver development content possible.
-Significant enhancements and deprecations to the documentation will be listed in the What's New sections of the repositories.
-However, if needed the DriverWorks documentation content can be downloaded and reviewed offline.
+This will ensure that you are using the latest driver development content possible.
+Significant enhancements and deprecations to the documentation are listed in the What's New sections of the repositories.
+If needed, the DriverWorks documentation content can be downloaded and reviewed offline.
 Please keep in mind that working from previously downloaded content may not always reflect the latest SDK content.

 _From Chrome:_